tomekdm/ubitxv6-08_sp7etd/README.md

 3. CW keying is modified.
 Discovered that start of CW TX is delayed and cutting out e.g. first dot in "R" letter (.-.) - first dot was not transmitted.
 Some mods were made and CW TX seems to be smooth now.
 Couple CW QSOs made with straight key.

-4. Additionally discovered that CW TX frequency was shifted by sidetone +/- depending on USB or LSB was selected.
+4. Additionally discovered that CW TX frequency was shifted by sidetone +/- depending if USB or LSB was selected.
 This shift was commented out and CW TX occurs now on displayed/selected frequency.

 5. Some cosmetic and SW stability changes e.g. to display pop ups - some pop up messages where shifted to improve cosmetics.
 Some stability issues found (original firmware was not working stable with my usb-c type arduino nano).
 Seems to be OK. now.